-Kaizen Kiwi = Helping Kiwis Change for Good
+Kaizen Kiwi = Helping Kiwi Businesses Change for Good

 Originally from Sweden, I ended up living in Asia sort of "by accident".
-A 6-month exchange program in Singapore studying International Business and Finance on MBA level as part of my Masters programme, led to an internship with a bank in Hong Kong.
-Originally only meant to be for 6 months, I ended up staying in "The Fragrant Harbour" (which is what Hong Kong means in Cantonese) for 12 years.
-I left finance during the GFC after having worked in Equity Derivatives Sales for Hedge Funds, been a stock trader and a bond broker; and started a company in the online marketing and media, without having any real practical experience, but my degree in International Business & Marketing and lots of drive!
+A six month exchange program in Singapore, studying International Business and Finance on MBA level as part of my Masters, led to an internship with a french bank in Hong Kong.
+Originally only meant to last for 6 months, I ended up staying in "The Fragrant Harbour" (which is what Hong Kong means in Cantonese) for 12 years.
+I left finance during the GFC after having worked in Equity Derivatives Sales for Hedge Funds, been a stock trader and a bond broker; and started a company in the online marketing and media industry.
+I had no real practical experience, but my degree in International Business & Marketing and lots of drive!

-Quickly my company, Style by Asia, a blogging platform focusing on art, design, fashion and architecture, became a force to be reckoned with in a city that never sleeps.
-In addition to our group of bloggers, the company itself (meaning me) started doing marketing projects for SME's, and collaborating with most of the big PR firms and marketing agencies, art fairs, design showcases and fashion events in the city, and later on, in the wider Asian region.
+Quickly my company, Style by Asia, a blogging platform focused on art, design, fashion and architecture, became a force to be reckoned with in a city that never sleeps.
+In addition to our group of bloggers, the company itself (meaning me) started doing marketing and social media projects for SME's, collaborating with most of the big PR firms and marketing agencies, art fairs, design showcases and fashion events in the city, and later on, in the wider Asian region.

-In the wider Asia region, the company also collaborated with, participated in, and wrote articles about events such as Successful Design in Shanghai, China and Taipei World Design Capital in Taiwan.
-We were media partners to most of the big art fairs in Hong Kong and I travelled extensively in the region, participating in talks, emceeing and attending events in Singapore, Vietnam and mainland China, just to name a few.
+All over Asia, the company (again me!) also collaborated with, participated in, and wrote articles about events such as Successful Design in Shanghai, China and Taipei World Design Capital in Taipei, Taiwan.
+We were media partners to most of the big art fairs in Hong Kong and I travelled extensively in the region, participating in talks, emceeing at, and attending events in Singapore, Vietnam and mainland China, just to name a few.

-We also helped local fashion companies with online campaigns, social media strategy and exposure, product placement and networking.
+We also assisted local brands with online campaigns, social media strategy and exposure, product placement and general networking and collaboration ideas.

 Some of our notable partners included:

-Armani - We held monthly events at the exclusive Armani / Privé restaurant in the Landmark in Hong Kong, with panel discussions on creative topics, aimed at supporting the creative industries in Hong Kong.
+Armani - Organising monthly events at the exclusive Armani / Privé restaurant in the Landmark in Hong Kong, with panel discussions on creative topics, aimed at bringing together and supporting the creative industries in Hong Kong.

 Design Hotels - Content Collaboration (reviewing hotels on our travels, yeah I know, it was a hard job, but I reckon someone had to do it!), staying in some of the best luxury and boutique hotels in Asia, reviewing and writing about them from a design and architecture angle.

-Richemont Asia - With a group of distinguished leaders from Google, UBS and WealthX among others, I was invited to speak on a panel, discussing the future of retail, for senior marketing executives across the Richemont Asia group for a yearly company conference in Hong Kong.
+Richemont Asia - With a group of distinguished leaders from Google, UBS and WealthX, I was invited to speak on a panel of 5, discussing the future of retail for senior marketing executives across the Richemont Asia group, at their yearly company conference in Hong Kong.

-World Wildlife Foundation (WWF) - This esteemed organisation was selling our products that launched under our own sustainable label, Panboo once we rebranded the site into a more environmentally focused one.
+World Wildlife Foundation (WWF) - This esteemed organisation was selling our products that launched under our own sustainable label, Panboo once we rebranded the Style by Asia website into a more environmentally focused one.

 The Scottish Government - Hired us to work on their project of bringing homegrown design talents to Hong Kong and Asia when they did a showcase.

-Art Central, Affordable Art Fair & Asia Contemporary Art Show - Style by Asai was a media partner several years in a row.
+Art Central, Affordable Art Fair & Asia Contemporary Art Show - Style by Asia was a media partner several years in a row.

 Additionally, we would regularly hold talks, presentations and host panel discussions on everything from creativity to online retail, and to Sustainable Design.
-In addition I spoke to and in front of many audiences, holding presentations and seminars, including at the Retail Asia Expo in Hong Kong.
+In addition I spoke to and in front of many various audiences, holding presentations and seminars, including at the Retail Asia Expo, and KPMG Entrepreneurs Conference in Hong Kong.

-Our focus with Style by Asia was always local brands and businesses, and when we later on added an online shopping element to our website, we worked with a handful of New Zealand businesses, giving these companies an opportunity to export their goods abroad.
+Our focus with Style by Asia was always local brands and businesses across the region, and when we later on added an online shopping element to our website, we worked with a handful of New Zealand businesses, giving these companies an opportunity to export their goods abroad.
 While the original website was built on a Wordpress platform, when we added online shopping, we moved it over to Shopify.
-Having built and maintained my own sites on these platforms, I have acquired knowledge about both, and I since have built and maintained other sites on both platforms, plus others on Wix and Squarespace.
+Having built and maintained my own sites on these platforms, I have acquired extensive knowledge about both, and I since have built and maintained other sites on both these platforms, plus others on Wix and Squarespace.
 Since 2019 Kaizen Kiwi is also a Shopify Partner.

-Writing and content creation is something I enjoy, and in addition to the vast amount of content produced for Style by Asia (over 1,000 articles over five years!), I have also contributed articles to CNN.com.
-Should you feel so inclined, you can read my articles through these links.
+Writing and content creation is something that I personally enjoy, and in addition to the vast amount of content produced for Style by Asia (over 1,000 articles over five years!), I have also contributed a couple of articles to CNN.com.
+Should you feel so inclined, you can read these articles through these links:

-Finally, after 12 years in Asia, in mid-2018 I moved to Auckland, New Zealand.
+Finally, after 12 years in Asia, in mid-2018 I moved to Auckland, New Zealand with my then partner.

-Since 2019, through Kaizen Kiwi, I have been coaching and guiding companies and individuals here, assisting them with Business Strategy & Development, all things websites & SEO, Marketing and Social Media strategy and execution.
+Since 2019, through my company Kaizen Kiwi, I have been coaching and guiding companies here, assisting them with Business Strategy & Development, all things websites & SEO, Marketing and Social Media strategy and execution.
 I have also been a Business Coach and a Business Mentor through Business Mentors New Zealand.

-My curvy path through corporate business has taught me many valuable skills and given me invaluable experiences.
-I am very well travelled (having visited 50+ countries to date) and I have had the opportunity to conduct business in most Asian countries, appreciating the differences in culture across the region, and what that translates to in a business context, to conduct successful business transactions.
-I have an entrepreneurial mindset and a knack for spotting new business opportunities, thinking 'outside the box' and always giving it all.
+My curvy path through corporate business has taught me a wide range of valuable skills, and given me invaluable experiences.
+I am very well travelled (having visited 55+ countries to date) and I have had the opportunity to conduct business in most Asian countries, appreciating the differences in culture across the region, and what that translates to in a business context, to conduct successful business transactions.
+I have an entrepreneurial mindset and a knack for spotting new business opportunities, thinking 'outside the box' and always giving it my all.